 At CNBC, I pitched and produced more than 20 social videos for a team that was working to grow the outlet’s following on Facebook.
 Here’s a breakout video that received more than 600,000 views.
 It’s about The Bucket List Family.
 They've been on a permanent vacation ever since dad sold his company for $54 million.

 As executive editor at USC Annenberg Media – a newsroom of more than 200 journalists – I instituted a workflow that supported social content production and a more platform-agnostic mindset.
 I also played a pivotal role in the creation of a weekly Snapchat news show that brings USC 3 of the most important campus stories of the week.
-I helped conceptualize, launch, host and edit the product.
+I helped conceptualize, host, launch and edit the product.

-While leading a team of social news producers, I oversaw the production of more than 150 social videos like the one above.
+While leading a team of social content producers, I oversaw the production of more than 150 social videos, like the one below.
 This a story you may have seen on TV – but USC Annenberg Media covered it first.
 In 2017, a local bike repair man was forced to take his business off USC's campus due to a non-compete clause in a new bike shop's contract.
 Our video on the story engaged the campus community, bringing in thousands of reactions and more than 370,000 views.
 This is USC Annenberg Media's second-best performing video.
 I oversaw this video's storyboard, script and post production process.
 I also helped edit the video.

 My undergraduate career was funded by Bill and Melinda Gates, and NowThis, a millennial social video outlet, produced a story about it!
 Check it out!